Hail Flutie: Legacy

 Flutie won the Heisman Trophy shortly afterward, the first quarterback chosen in 13 years.
 He later said, "Without the Hail Mary pass, I think I could have been very easily forgotten.
 We would have gone to the same bowl game, the Heisman voting was already in, and the direction [of his career], everything would have been the same, except that pass put this label on me as 'It's never over 'til it's over' guy."

-A statue of Flutie was placed outside of Alumni Stadium memorializing the play, and featuring the radio call on the side facing the stadium.
+A statue of Flutie was placed outside of Gate D of Alumni Stadium memorializing the play, and featuring the radio call on the side facing the stadium.

 The game was placed in NCAA Football video games as a "College Classic," challenging players to recreate the ending.
 The scenario begins with the final play, forcing players to attempt the winning throw.

 Some claimed that a great increase in applications to Boston College the year after this game was a result of this game.
 This has been called the Flutie Effect and has been used to describe other colleges that have received an increase in applications and exposure after the success of a college athletics team.